 CAUTION!
-The CPU fits in one orientation and should drop easily into place.
-Do not force the CPU into the socket to avoid bending the pins.
-If the CPU does not fit, check its alignment and look for bent pins.
+The CPU fits only in one orientation.
+Do not force the CPU into the socket to prevent bending the pins and damaging the CPU.
+If the CPU does not fit completely, check its orientation or check for bent pins.